Highway Patrol (American TV series): In other media

-Comic adaptations of Highway Patrol appear in five issues of the British anthology comic.
+Comic adaptations of Highway Patrol appear in five issues of the British anthology comic T. V. Picture Stories.

 A board game was published, also in the United Kingdom, in 1985 by Bell Toys and Games.

 In popular culture

-MAD Magazine spoofed Highway Patrol in its October 1960 issue (#58), with Mort Drucker providing caricatures of Crawford and other cast members.
+MAD spoofed Highway Patrol in its October 1960 issue (#58), with Mort Drucker providing caricatures of Crawford and other cast members.

-In Stephen King's 1986 novel It, Ben Hanscom's childhood idol is Crawford and, specifically, his portrayal of Mathews.
+In Stephen King's 1986 novel It, Ben Hanscom's childhood idol is Crawford, and more specifically, his portrayal of Mathews.

+Neil Young sings “I used to watch Highway Patrol, whittlin' with my knife” in his song “Mideast Vacation” on his 1987 album “Life”.

 Crawford makes a cameo in the 1977 episode "Hustle" of CHiPs, which is also about the California Highway Patrol.
 After chatting about Highway Patrol, Officer Jon Baker (Larry Wilcox) says, tongue-in-cheek, "they don't make TV shows like that anymore."

-Crawford comes back with, "No, they sure don't."
+Crawford comes back with, "Yeah that's right, they don't, do they."

+In the 1977 blockbuster film Smokey and the Bandit, the Alabama patrolman in the traffic jam (Alfie Wise) interrupted Buford T Justice's greeting by saying, "I don't care if your name is Broderick Crawford!"

 To mark the 75th anniversary of the CHP in 2004, the late Los Angeles City Council Member Tom LaBonge, District 4 (which includes parts of Hollywood) asked his "Dollar a Year Man" Gary Goltz to come up with an idea.
 In response, Goltz created the 10-4 Day Parade which is held every October 4.
-Approximately 20 to 30 classic police cars from the CHP, LAPD, and many classic cop TV shows parade down Hollywood Boulevard stopping to pay tribute to Broderick Crawford's movie Star on the Walk of Fame.
-They are often joined by Erik Estrada, Kent McCord and other stars of classic cop TV shows.
+Approximately 20 to 30 classic police cars from the CHP, LAPD, and many classic cop TV shows parade down Hollywood Boulevard stopping to pay tribute to Broderick Crawford's movie star on the Walk of Fame.
+They are often joined by Erik Estrada, Kent McCord, and other stars of classic cop TV shows.
 "The Star and the Car" a documentary about Goltz and his 1955 Broderick Crawford "Highway Patrol" Buick was released in 2018.
 In 2019 "Broderick Crawford Starring in Highway Patrol" a book on the series written by Goltz was released.

 Show availability

 All the 156 episodes are now available on DVD from the 35mm masters.
 The rights to all the 156 episodes are held by Ziv Television Productions' successor United Artists Television under MGM Television.
 In 2010 episodes began being shown on ThisTV, a network which features classic shows and movies.
 In 2017, it joined the line-up on MeTV until its removal on December 27, 2024.
 It has also appeared on MeTV's sister network Decades (now Catchy Comedy).
 Starting on April 1, 2024, the show is currently airing on FETV.
 Some episodes of Highway Patrol have been provided online via Hulu.com.
 MGM Home Entertainment released the first season of Highway Patrol on DVD on August 11, 2010.
 On April 2, 2013, TGG Direct released seasons 2, 3, and 4 on DVD.
+In 2026 episodes are available on Amazon Prime in the UK and the U.S.